Leadership and Career Progression through Mentoring Programs

 More than that, a mentorship program is definitely not an easy task for mentors, considering their responsible leadership roles at work.
 Most importantly, mentoring more than a number of mentees can become tiring at times.

-Although mentoring programs are mostly beneficial for mentors, mentees, and the organization, many mentors find it challenging to create a successful and quality training program.
+Although mentoring programs are mostly beneficial for mentors, mentees, and the organization, many mentors find it challenging to create a successful online leadership training program.
 An effective mentorship program can seamlessly enable mentors to multitask their daily activities and mentorship roles.
-Below are a few insights on running effective mentoring programs in a modern workplace.
+Below are a few insights on running effective mentoring programs in a modern workplace with the help of a mentoring software.

 Understanding The Role Of A Mentor